Criteria for Review

 meets the basic criteria for scholarship by being based upon research

 questions, methods, evidence, assessment, and conclusions.
+If the

 3. Editorial Advisory Board members read the manuscript and indicate